What is Folic Acid?

 Why your body needs Folic Acid

 The most important benefit of folic acid is to the development of an unborn child.
-It’s vital that women in early pregnancy have enough folic acid, as it can help healthy development of the spinal cord.
+It’s vital that women in early pregnancy have enough folic acid, as it can support healthy development of the brain and nervous system.

 Beyond pregnancy, by maintaining normal cell production, folic acid can help keep your skin, mucous membranes and blood cells healthy.